tq-systems/ci-meta-tq/README.md

 - rocko (no i.MX mfgtool support, not longer maintained)
 - warrior (dropped i.MX mfgtool support)
 - rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
-- sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
+- sumo-tqmls1012al (only for TQMLS1012AL, based on NXP LSDK, not longer maintained)
-- sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
+- sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)
+- zeus-tqma8x (only for TQMa8 platforms, based on NXP BSP)
+- zeus
+- zeus-tqma65xx (this branch, only TQMa65xx)

 **Attention:** use README.md of used branch for exact details.